Steven Ruggles

 In 2003, Ruggles received the Robert J. Lapham Award from the Population Association of America in recognition of lifetime contributions that blend research with the application of demographic knowledge to policy issues, and in 2009 he received the Warren E. Miller Award from the Inter-university Consortium for Political and Social Research for meritorious service to the social sciences.
 In 1995, Ruggles was described as the "King of Quant" by Wired Magazine, and in 2014, he was named “Wonkblog-Certified Data Wizard” by the Washington Post Wonkblog, which noted that losing to Steven Ruggles in Name That Data is kind of like losing to Adele on American Idol.
-In 2022 Ruggles was awarded a MacArthur "Genius" grant.
+In 2022, Ruggles was awarded a MacArthur Fellowship.

 In 1994, Ruggles married Lisa Norling, another historian.
 They have two daughters.